MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-glossary.md

 **AppSource**
 Centralized online repository where you can browse and discover dashboards, reports, datasets, and apps to download.

-**ArcGIS for Power BI**
+**ArcGIS Maps for Power BI**
 ArcGIS is a mapping and analytics platform created by the company ESRI.
-The name of the visual included in the Power BI visuals library is called ArcGIS for Power BI.
+The name of the visual included in the Power BI visuals library is called ArcGIS Maps for Power BI.

 **assign**
 [Power BI Premium] Verb for moving a workspace into or out of dedicated capacity.
 Don't use promote for moving a workspace to dedicated capacity because this has the connotation of dedicated being superior to shared capacity.